SupriyaChaitu/MovieReview/README.md

-# MovieReview
+# Movie-Review
-Django Project to fetch the movie details using OMDB API
+This project helps the users to know the review of the movie and all the details of the movie User must have the account to login into the application